Leave Policies in Switzerland

 Types of Leave in Switzerland

-Maternity leave in Switzerland is set at 14 weeks, during which mothers receive 80% of their salary, funded through the Loss of Earnings Compensation scheme.
-To qualify for maternity allowance, employees must have contributed to OASI for at least nine months before delivery and have worked for a minimum of five months.
+Maternity leave in Switzerland is 14 weeks, and to qualify for maternity allowance, employees must have contributed to OASI for at least nine months before delivery and have worked for a minimum of five months.
+The allowance is 80% of regular pay, up to a maximum of 220 CHF per day.

-Fathers are entitled to two weeks of paid paternity leave, which can be taken within six months following the child's birth.
-Federal employees can take up to 4 weeks of paternity leave within six months of the child's birth, receiving 80% of their average salary with a maximum daily cap of 220 CHF.
-Parental leave policies vary by canton; for example, Geneva offers 24 weeks of parental leave.
+Fathers in Switzerland are entitled to 10 days of paid paternity leave, while federal employees can take up to 4 weeks of paternity leave within six months of the child's birth, receiving 80% of their average salary with a maximum daily cap of 220 CHF.

 In Switzerland, there is no specific legislation addressing parental leave.